Somaliland–United States relations: 2025

 In January 2025, the U.S. House Select Committee on the CCP urged the State Department to establish a representative office in Somaliland in order to counter China's growing influence in the Horn of Africa.
 Chairman John Moolenaar argued that such a move is vital for advancing U.S. strategic interests in the region.
 He noted that without U.S. engagement, China might sway Somaliland's interests, further consolidating its presence around the Red Sea.
 The committee highlighted that establishing an office in Hargeisa would not conflict with the U.S.'s current recognition of Somalia's government.

 In March 2025, Somaliland rejected an offer from Somalia's government to grant the United States exclusive control over strategic facilities in Berbera, a port city located on the Gulf of Aden.
 Somaliland, which declared independence from Somalia in 1991, maintains that these facilities are not for Mogadishu to dispose of.
 The proposal, made by Somalian president Hassan Sheikh Mohamud in a letter to US president Donald Trump, included control over airbases and ports in Somalia and Somaliland to bolster US security efforts in the region.
 Somaliland’s Foreign Minister Abdirahman Dahir Adan dismissed the offer as "desperate," asserting that Somaliland’s growing independence would eventually lead to international recognition.

 In June 2025, Congressman Scott Perry of Pennsylvania introduced legislation to formally recognize the Republic of Somaliland.
 In August 2025, Senator Ted Cruz of Texas, who chairs the Senate Foreign Relations Subcommittee on Africa, called for the United States to formally recognize the Republic of Somaliland.

+After Israel formally recognised Somaliland as an independent state on 26 December 2025, when asked about his position on recognizing Somaliland, Trump said "Just say, No, comma, not at this, Just say, No." Later stating "Does anyone know what Somaliland is, really?" adding "We'll study it.
+I study a lot of things and always make great decisions and they turn out to be correct."
+The US State Department also later said that it continues to recognize Somalia's territorial integrity, which includes the territory of Somaliland.